techiescamp/linux-foundation-coupon/README.md

 You can download the 2026 tech talent report from here [2026 Tech Talent Report](https://training.linuxfoundation.org/2026-state-of-tech-talent-report/)

 > [!NOTE]
 >Note: This is a 2 days falsh sale.
-So lockin the price before June 5th.
+So lockin the price soon!

 ## [UpTo 38% OFF] Linux Foundation DevOps Sale (Limited Sale)